 Nicki is a regular commentator on economic and financial issues in the media, a frequent panellist on ABC’s The Drum, and a sought-after keynote speaker.

-Invest Puerto Rico
+CEO, Invest Puerto Rico

 Rod is a global leader in economic recovery.